 Description: Markings that are typically found on trees and are easy to see while on a natural path, hiking trail, or mountain biking trail.
 The markings indicate the beginning or end of a trail or a change in direction.
 For mountain biking trails, markings can indicate level of difficulty.

-Paint is most commonly used to mark hiking trails.
-Other medallions or markers made of metal, plastic, or wood can be nailed into trees.
+used to mark hiking trails.